swarth100/simple-benchmark/README.md

 # Simple Benchmark

 Simple benchmarking utilities to config and run benchmarks for given user modules.
+The runner can also be hosted as a webserver to give interactive user feedback on progress.
+Currently the runner only supports python code for benchmarking.

 The benchmark config must be expressed in `benchmark_config.yaml`.